 When Will Quantum Computing Come?

 In their recent report “The Next Tech Revolution: Quantum Computing” McKinsey & Company makes note that quantum computing is currently in its infancy.
-But it is expected that industries like finance may begin to realize gains from quantum computing by 2025.
-It is expected that other industries will follow along as it becomes more accessible through the cloud or available on its own, it is likely that other industries will follow suit.
+But by 2025, it is expected that industries like finance will start to see the benefits of quantum computing.
+As it becomes more accessible through the cloud or on its own, it is likely that other industries will follow suit.